Expensify/expensify-common/README.md

 ## Testing your code while you are developing
 The best way to test your code while you are developing changes is to modify the source files in the `node_modules` directory of the project that includes this lib.
 When you are done, copy those changes to this repo and commit them.

+If you are the PR reviewer and want to test it out, you'll need to modify `package.json` in either web-expensify or web-secure to point to the last commit SHA in the PR.